redhat-openstack/website/source/uncategorized/rdo-bugtriage.html.md

 ## BUG TRIAGE DAY

-Wednesday, January 15, 14:00 UTC is our next bug triage day.
+We generally try to conduct a public bug triage every third Tuesday of the month at 14:00 UTC.
 That's `date -d "14:00 UTC"` in your local timezone.
 Please feel free to stop by `#rdo` on IRC (Freenode) to help out or ask questions.

 ## Bugzilla queries